Server parameters in Azure Database for MySQL

 You can also configure the maximum and minimum number of threads in the pool by setting the following server parameters:

-• thread_pool_max_threads: This value ensures that there won't be more than this number of threads in the pool.
+• thread_pool_max_threads: This value limits the number of threads in the pool.

-• thread_pool_min_threads: This value sets the number of threads that will be reserved even after connections are closed.
+• thread_pool_min_threads: This value sets the number of threads that are reserved, even after connections are closed.

 To improve performance issues of short queries on the thread pool, you can enable batch execution.
 Instead of returning back to the thread pool immediately after running a query, threads will keep active for a short time to wait for the next query through this connection.
 The thread then runs the query rapidly and, when this is complete, the thread waits for the next one.
 This process continues until the overall time spent exceeds a threshold.